Bulleh Shah & Shah Inayat — Caste in 17th Century Punjab

 Tun neewaan jeh sayyad vi ein uchha Saain Arain!

 O Bulleh!
 Your able mentor is great master Shah Inayat!

 Though you (Bulleh Shah) are a “Syed” you are still of a lesser stature than your great Master who is an “Arain”!

-Eventually, he wore the Kanjar women’s clothes and began his final transcendent dance for Shah Inayat.
-His dancing was accompanied by his song — Tere Ishq Nachaya (Your Love has Made me Dance).
+In a climactic act, Shah wore Kanj*r women’s clothes and began his final transcendent dance for Shah Inayat.
+This dancing was accompanied by his song — Tere Ishq Nachaya (Your Love has Made me Dance).
 In the song, Bulleh Shah pines for Shah Inayat and is willing to give anything up to see just a glimpse more of him.
 Sensing devotion and repentance, Shah Inayat is said to have forgiven him.

 This song that Bulleh Shah wrote for his “low” caste teacher is a cultural staple across large sections of India and Pakistan.
 It’s sung in villages, in cities, at weddings, at functions, all across faiths.
 There are qawaalis, folk versions, hip hop, rock versions, even Bollywood songs like Chayya Chayya are renditions.
-Abida Parveen singing Tere Ishq Nachaya, still evokes intense sentiment.
+Many remember how Abida Parveen singing Tere Ishq Nachaya, still evokes intense sentiment among her listeners.

 - Shoaib, Mahwash.
 “Discourses of Learning and Love: Sufi Paths in Pakistan.”
 Decolonizing the Body of Christ.
 Palgrave Macmillan, New York, 2012.
 141–158.